polterguy/polterguy.github.io/tutorials/database-crud-operations/index.md

 * `GET` - Read items
 * `PUT` - Update one item
 * `DELETE` - Delete one item

+**Notice** - If you automatically CRUDify your database tables, the Hyperlambda generator creates its endpoint files more or less like we manually created them above, except of course it does it in 1 second automatically.

 We could of course easily change the above code, to for instance accepting multiple items in its _"update"_ endpoint, and/or _"delete"_ endpoint, etc -